kagenocookie/REE-Content-Editor/README.md

 - Build with `dotnet build` or whichever C#-capable IDE's build features (vscode, VS)

 ## Features
-- Most common files are supported for viewing and editing
+- Most of the important files are supported for both viewing and editing
-- 3D view for all supported meshes, scene and prefab files (via the "Scenes" menu after compatible files are opened)
+- 3D view for all supported meshes, scene and prefab files (via the "Scenes" menu)
-- Preview any 3D animation through the mesh viewer
+- Full 3D animation preview and import/export support
+- Interactive 3D collider shape editor for scenes and collider resource files
-- Load files directly from the PAK files, meaning you can just access whatever you need without having to extract everything first
+- Load files directly from the PAK files, access what you need directly without having to extract anything
-- Data search tool for easily finding things you might need for mod development: find messages by their guids or content, or arbitrary fields by their value
+- Data search tool for easily finding things you might need for mod development: field values, classnames, message text
 - Partial patching of files in case multiple mods would need to modify the same shared file (e.g. content catalog files)
 - Streamlined editors for game-specific content (these need to be researched and set up per game so the feature may not be available for all games - mostly configurable through yaml files)
 - Full undo/redo system